 You want people to read your blog/fill out your worksheets and almost feel guilty they got all of your awesome knowledge and creative assets for free.

-Blogging can get stale after awhile, which is why it's so important to keep experimenting: with your content, reader acquisition methods, or even the look and feel with your site.
+Blogging is about growth: growth in readership, growing your social following.
+This is why it's so important to keep experimenting: with your content, reader acquisition methods, or even the look and feel with your site so you can figure out what works and what doesn't and keep growing.

 And the best (perhaps my favorite part) of starting a blog is that it is completely yours.
 No one can tell you what you can and can't do.